Important Terms to Know for the Home Affordability Calculator

-Consider any other debt you are currently paying off: student loans, auto loans, credit card bills, etc. Add up the monthly bill of each of these to come up with your other monthly debt amount.
+Consider all debts and loans you’re currently paying off, like student loans, auto loans, credit card bills, etc. Add up the monthly payments for each of these to get the total debt payments you make per month.

 Loan term